shaiksabihasabiha26/API-INTEGRATION/README.md

 *MENTOR*: NEELA SANTOSH

-*Full Stack Web Development Internship at Codec Technologies
+*DESCRIPTION *: Full Stack Web Development Internship at Codec Technologies

 During my Full Stack Web Development Internship at Codec Technologies, I gained valuable hands-on experience in developing and deploying full-fledged web applications that combine both frontend and backend technologies.
 This internship helped me enhance my practical understanding of web architectures, real-time data handling, and browser-based productivity tools.
 Over the course of my internship, I successfully completed four major projects, all of which are available on my GitHub account to showcase my learning progress and technical skills.